cdfoundation/sig-events/docs/SIG Meeting Notes current.md

 Meeting notes for the workstream are managed on HackMD [here](https://hackmd.io/xjK5ujQbTHSaEZjoY28b8g), and published to GitHub [here](https://github.com/cdfoundation/sig-events/blob/main/docs/meetings.md).

-## Future presentations (to be scheduled)

-- Presentation from Fidelity (Jamie Plower) on their use of Cloudevents in CI/CD pipelines?

 ## Agenda Template

 - Action Items From Last meeting